letsintegreat/GSoC-Proposal/README.md

 7. Fix the report bug feature and add anonymous reporting.
 8. Dark theme!
 9. Cache network images locally.
+10. Integrate Firebase and fcm-django to enable notifications in the flutter app.

 ## 1. Fix the screen for company details